tetcoin/ink-docs/docs/basics/reading-values.md

 You can also choose to split things up however is most clear for your project.

-Note that all public functions must use the `#[ink(message)]` attribute.
+Note that all public functions must use the `#[pro(message)]` attribute.

 ## Storage Value API

-Without going into so much detail, storage values are a part of the underlying ink! core layer.
+Without going into so much detail, storage values are a part of the underlying pro! core layer.
 In the background, they use a more primitive `cell` type which holds an `Option<T>`.
 When we try to get the value from storage, we `unwrap` the value, which is why it panics if it is not initialized!

 ```rust
 impl<T> Value<T>